tpaternina/tpaternina.github.io/_posts/2021-01-22-learning-javascript.md

 const greetUsers = (user1, user2) => `Hello ${user1} and ${user2}!`;
 ```

 Arrow functions [have several limitations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
-For the moment, I know I cannot write arrow functions with the `function` statement.
-I am currently using them when assigning a function or when I need an anonymous function (for instance, to iterate through an array).
+For the moment, all I know is that arrow functions don't need with the `function` statement.
+I am currently using arrow functions only when doing function assignment or when I need an anonymous function (for instance, to iterate through an array).

 Coming from the Python universe, I felt surprised (and at times *overwhelmed*) with the number of function variants in JavaScript.
 In Python I only used the `fun` statement for named functions, and the `lambda` statement for anonymous functions.
 In JavaScript, three variations, each with specific syntax (which varied also for arrow functions depending on the number of arguments and lines of code), felt like a lot.
 But I guess it's just a matter of habit and knowing in which context each of them should be used.